jep9731/academic-MSDS401-coursework/README.md

 **🎯 Course Learning Outcomes:**

-* By the end of this course, students will be able to:
+By the end of this course, I will be able to:

 * Evaluate and interpret statistical information in business and research contexts.
 * Apply descriptive and inferential statistical techniques.
 * Use R for data analysis, visualization, and automated reporting.